CampusPath/CampusPath/docs/DEVELOPMENT.md

-# Interactive Development zEnvironment Setup
+# Interactive Development Environment Setup

 **NOTE**: This guide currently covers the installation process for Windows.
 If you are on another operating system, the instructions in some steps may be insufficient or incomplete.